 He especially enjoys working on challenging internal medicine cases and seeing the happiness that owners have when their pets can make improvement after being ill.
 He also enjoys dermatology cases which can sometimes be difficult to control but are very rewarding when improvement is made.
 The part of veterinary medicine that he enjoys the most is getting to know his clients and patients and seeing how important the bond between them is; just as the bond with the animal members of his family is as well.

 Dr. Bock is extremely lucky to have the support of his family.
 Dr. Bock met his wife, Peggy, while at College of the Ozarks; they married in 1995.
 He has 3 great children who make his life complete; Emma, Alex and Abby, and he cannot wait to get home at the end of every day.
-The family also includes; 3 dogs – Maggie, Cody, and Sandy; cats – Grover, Sammie, Tommy, Patches, Snickerdoodle, and Morris; and a current flock of 14 chickens on their small acreage.
-They may someday add large animals to the mix (likely a horse, if Emma has her say).
+The family also includes; 3 dogs – Maggie, Cody, and Sandy; cats – Grover, Sammie, Tommy, Patches, and Morris; a flock of 15 chickens; and two horses on their small acreage.
 Hobbies for Dr. Bock include anything to do with sports; especially with his favorite teams the St. Louis Cardinals and Missouri Tigers.

 Linda Kahler is a graduate of Iowa State University College of Veterinary Medicine.
 Dr. Kahler has been practicing small animal medicine since the early 1990's.
 While Dr. Kahler enjoys all aspects of small animal practice, she has a couple of special interests.
 She really enjoys working with dogs and cats that are having problems with their skin and/or ears.
 It is very gratifying to help a patient who has been scratching a lot or digging at their ears to finally get comfortable.